gngaweb3/the-vault/docs/vault-monitor-dashboard.md

 1. **Master Vault path:** USDC is deposited into a Master Vault and awaits conversion (swap) into a Base Asset (PAXG, QNT, LINK, POL, WXRP, HYPE).
 2. **Sub-Vault path:** USDC is routed to the Sub-Vault corresponding to a yield strategy and awaits deployment into that strategy (e.g. staking, lending).

 During this window, the USDC is neither a "position" in the traditional sense nor idle capital outside the protocol — it is committed Vault capital in transit.
-Starting in v1.2, this balance is read directly on-chain and included in the dashboard's totals:
+This balance is read directly on-chain and included in the dashboard's totals:

 | USDC Location | Counted toward | Contract per network |
 |---|---|---|